La-Nique/Syllabus/README.md

 ### Video &amp; Audio Expectations

-Please be aware that the instructor in this course will require that the camera be on and audio is available during class sessions.
+Video and audio use by students during the class period is strongly encouraged.
 Students that do not have cameras may [borrow a laptop][loan].
 Students without microphones may call into the class sessions.

 ### Recording Policy

 Please be advised that students who participate in this class with their camera on or use a profile image are agreeing to have their video or image recorded solely for the purpose of creating a record for students enrolled in the class to refer to, including those enrolled students who are unable to attend live.
-If you are unwilling to consent to have your profile or video image recorded, be sure to keep your camera off and do not use a profile image.
-Likewise, students who un-mute during class and participate orally are agreeing to have their voices recorded.
-If you are not willing to consent to have your voice recorded during class, you will need to keep your mute button activated and communicate exclusively using the "chat" feature, which allows students to type questions and comments live.

 ## Academic Violations

-Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
+CUNY Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The college is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.
 Special attention is given to CONTRACT CHEATING (this is where students have work completed on their behalf which is then submitted for academic credit).
 Academic violations will be pursued to the fullest extent possible, including failure from the course.

 ## Email